ActianCorp/integration-platform-docs/docs/integration-manager/APIs/file-loader-api.md

 ## Overview

-This service allows an API consumer to stage and load a file directly into a default target table.
+This service allows an API consumer to stage and load a file directly into a target table.

 * Allows files up to 1GB
 * Autodetects field and record separators (can be overridden)